 There’s even a variety of fish biltong, known as bokkoms, originating from the Western Cape, although it’s a bit of a-, pardon the pun- different kettle of fish altogether.

 How healthy is biltong?

-Biltong is a great snack if you’re on a diet, especially if you’re looking to pump up your protein intake and keep carbs low.
+Biltong is a great snack on a diet, especially if you want to pump up your protein intake and keep carbs low.
 Because the meat is dehydrated, there’s about twice as much protein in 100g of biltong as you’d get in 100g of the source meat.

-Pair it up with your favourite unsalted nuts, and you have a nutritional powerhouse it’s tough to beat.
+Pair it up with your favorite unsalted nuts; you have a nutritional powerhouse it’s tough to beat.

 A versatile food

 Biltong isn’t just a snack for the road.
 Biltong and blue cheese soup is a delicacy everyone should try, and it’s commonly added to stews, success, salads, stuffed bread, and other dishes too.
 It even pairs beautifully with mango and avocado.

 You’ll find it chipped, sliced, diced, and powdered wherever you go, as well as in classic stips and crunchier, drier stokkies (sticks).

 South Africa loves her biltong, so don’t be surprised when you find biltong flavored..well, everything!
 You’ll find it celebrated everywhere, from crisps to cheese spread and even consommé, vape blends, and infused vodka.